 It comes in two forms:

-Death is certain for character(s), and he/she/they need encouragement to live the last of his/her/their time to the fullest.
+- Death is absolutely certain for a character, and they need encouragement to live the last of their time to the fullest.
 Their death is normally caused by cancer or other serious health problems.
-A family member or friend will help them with accomplishing a certain goal or advancing a cause that is important to them.
+A family member or friend will help them with accomplishing a certain goal or advancing a cause that is important to them before they die.

 Regardless, their end is worthy of great stories and legend, but this is done intentionally by the character's own will and not by happenstance.
 Others may push the character toward it, but the character still has the option of going gently into that good night.

-Batman gives one of these speeches to his fellow JLA members, The Flash and Green Lantern (Kyle Rayner) at a time when all hope seems lost and he himself is lying in bed with a dangerously high fever.
+- Batman gives one of these speeches to his fellow Justice League of America members, The Flash and Green Lantern (Kyle Rayner) at a time when all hope seems lost and he himself is lying in bed with a dangerously high fever.